Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 ## Meta
 1. Lead: LunarPunk_Labs or other brand as an implementation DAO
 2. Serve: H3uni.org as an educational consortium of methodology developers
-3. Support: Protocol Labs and Regen Network in the development of semantic bluefunds and impact market advocacy.
+3. Support: Protocol Labs and Regen Network in the development of semantic bluefunds through applied research on evolving practical language models through second order methodologies, interfaces and semantic protocols.

 ### Milestone one: Functional Specifications
 **Start Date:** 2023-04-06